 Go to More → Reports → Create Custom Report.
 You will find new columns related to Usage and Overage Tracking in Step 2:

 Usage Tracking in Printout Templates

-You can also add Usage and Overage Tracking related fields in printout templates now.
+To make it easier for you to track usage and any overage charges, we have introduced new Usage and Overage Tracking related fields in printout templates.
 Go to More → Printout Templates → Order tab and edit an existing template or create a new one.